bookingactivities/booking-activities/readme.txt

 = Email notifications are not sent =
-If you enabled "Asynchronous email" option in Booking Activities settings ("Notifications" tab), emails will be sent the next time someone (anyone) load any page of your website.
+If you enabled "Asynchronous email" option in Booking Activities settings ("Notifications" tab), emails will be sent the next time someone (anyone) loads any page of your website.
 Then, you only need to refresh or visit any page of your website and then check your inbox.
 If you disable "Asynchronous email" option, then the loading will last until the email is actually sent.